 How well trained are these sales reps?

 Although medical device sales reps receive technical training from the device manufacturer, their formal education may be limited.
-According to the Kaiser article, device sales reps “have received little scrutiny”.
+According to a Kaiser Health News article, device sales reps “have received little scrutiny”.
 In fact, there have been sales reps advising surgeons who have not even graduated from high school!

 Is this a good thing or a bad thing?